 Introduction

-Current best practices and regulations for privacy protection, and privacy by design, set out requirements for notice and consent, however, there is no standard or specification for recording consent.
+Current best practices and regulations for privacy protection, and privacy by design, set out requirements for notice and consent.
+However, there is no standard or specification for recording consent.
 As a result, individuals cannot easily track their consents or monitor how their information is processed or know who to hold accountable in the event of a breach of their privacy.

 Individuals are regularly asked for consent by organizations who want to collect information about them, usually in conjunction with the use of a service or application.
-Consent is an individual agreeing to allow an organization to collect, use, and/or disclose their data, and data about them, according to a set of terms and conditions defined by the organization.
+Consent is an individual’s agreeing to allow an organization to collect, use, and/or disclose their data, and data about them, according to a set of terms and conditions defined by the collecting organization.

 A record of a consent transaction enhances the ability to maintain and manage permissions for personal data by both the individual and the organization.
-Much like a retailer giving a customer a cash register receipt as a record of a purchase transaction, an organization should similarly create a record of a consent transaction and give it to the individual, defined here as a Consent Receipt.
+Much like a retailer giving a customer a cash register receipt as a record of a purchase transaction, an organization should similarly create a record of a consent transaction and give it to the individual on a per-transaction basis, defined here as a Consent Receipt.
 The creation and implementation of this standardized format will promote consistent consent practices, support consent management interoperability between systems, and enable proof of consent.

 The consent receipt elements described in this specification represent privacy-related requirements common to many jurisdictions.
 A JavaScript Object Notation (JSON) schema for a consent receipt is included to enable interoperable data exchange and processing.
 The specification includes extension points so that implementors can incorporate information required for their particular regulatory and policy requirements.